emberjs/guides/source/localizable/tutorial/service.md

 ```

 Once in the vendor directory, the script can be built into the app.
-We just need to tell Ember-CLI to import it using our build file:
+We just need to tell Ember CLI to import it using our build file:

 ```ember-cli-build.js{+22}
 /*jshint node:true*/